top of page

 Economic Support

-Looking ahead.
-Empowerment of women is essential to the well-being of the entire community.
-We are looking at providing skill development such as sewing to the women.
+We have been sending funds to 30+ families every month to help supplement their income.
+In this village, empowerment of women is essential to the well-being of the entire community.
+We are hoping to provide skill development such as sewing to the women.

 bottom of page